iamsecretlyflash/ELL881-Natural-Language-Processing/README.md

 For this course, in the assignments part, it was best 2 out of 3 assignments and I chose to do first and third assignments only.
 I did write the code for the second assignment but didn't train the model

 The course was quite fun and informative.
-Prof. Tanmoy really knows his stuff and he had a good approach towards teaching as well.
+Prof. Tanmoy really knows his stuff and has a good approach towards teaching as well.
 There were regular in-class quizzes and we also had a presentation component where we had to present a research paper.
 I did this course before doing a formal course in machine learning ([COL774](https://github.com/iamsecretlyflash/COL774)) but I had no trouble in understanding the contents of the course.
 I highly recommend this course to anyone who wants to explore Language Processing and is interested in AI and LLMs.